-According to the United Nations, over half the world’s adult working population is excluded from the financial system.
+According to the World Bank, nearly a third the world’s adult working population is excluded from the financial system.
 The poor, especially women, are most likely to suffer from financial exclusion.
 The cost of this exclusion is phenomenal.
 Over half the world’s working population is excluded from the financial system.
 That’s huge.

 There seems to be a chicken-or-egg question here: Is it that the most marginalized are excluded from the financial system, or are they the most marginalized because they are excluded from the financial system?

 Perhaps the answer is a combination of the two.
 Perhaps the most marginalized are likely to remain marginalized because they are excluded from the financial system.

 Traditional financial institutions have embraced financial literacy.
 There is an increased awareness of the problem and an increased number of potential solutions.
 Many financial institutions have added financial literacy education to their offerings to their customers.

 Naturally, a financial institution providing financial education to its customers is good and desirable.
 It addresses a part of the problem, a part of the financial literacy problem, but not the inclusion problem.